Ebola virus cases in the United States: Ebola response coordinator

 In mid-October 2014, President Barack Obama appointed Ron Klain as the "Ebola response coordinator" of the United States.
-Klain is a lawyer who previously served as Joe Biden's and Al Gore's chief of staff.
+Klain is a lawyer who previously served as chief of staff to vice presidents Al Gore and Joe Biden.
 Klain had no medical or health care experience.
-After previous criticism, Obama said, "It may make sense for us to have one person ... so that after this initial surge of activity, we can have a more regular process just to make sure that we're crossing all the T's and dotting all the I's going forward".
-Klain reported to White House Homeland Security Adviser Lisa Monaco and National Security Advisor Susan Rice.
-Klain did not coordinate with hospitals and the United States Public Health Service, as this is the responsibility of Nicole Lurie, Assistant Secretary for Preparedness and Response (ASPR).
+After criticism, Obama said, "It may make sense for us to have one person ... so that after this initial surge of activity, we can have a more regular process just to make sure that we're crossing all the T's and dotting all the I's going forward".
+Klain reported to Homeland Security Adviser Lisa Monaco and National Security Advisor Susan Rice.
+Klain did not coordinate with hospitals and the United States Public Health Service, as this was the responsibility of Nicole Lurie, Assistant Secretary for Preparedness and Response.
 President Barack Obama attempted to calm public fears by hugging nurse Nina Pham who had been cured of Ebola.